Zahid-Hasan-007/Stock-Market-Prediction-using-Artificial-intelligence/README.md

-# Stock Market Prediction using Machine Learning
+# Stock Market Prediction using Artificial Intelligence(AI)

 This project aims to predict stock market prices using Machine Learning techniques, with a focus on the Long Short-Term Memory (LSTM) algorithm, which is a type of recurrent neural network (RNN) that is well-suited for sequence prediction problems.